KingRoboLizard/blockbench-diamondfire/README.md

 # blockbench-diamondfire
-A BlockBench plugin to export models and animations to DiamondFire
+A Blockbench plugin to export models and animations to DiamondFire

 Since progress has slowed down and I've kinda stopped working on it I have decided to just make it public since it could still be useful to others.
 I might try to add it to the official plugin list or whatever it's called but I feel like the plugin needs to be a bit more organized before I do that.